What is cell nucleus?

 All of our genes are stored in the nucleus, located on 46 pieces of long DNA threads.
 If you stretch all the DNA from a single cell into a linear thread, it can be as long as 2-3 meters long.
 It is incredible how the cell can pack entire DNA into a tiny nucleus (1 million times compacted, the diameter of a nucleus is less than 2-3 micrometers; one micrometer = 0.000001 meters).
 To do this, there are special proteins called histones that can compact DNA into the nucleus, and the resulting histone-DNA complex is called chromatins.

 If you ever tried to store sewing thread, you know that it is much easier to coil the thread on a cylindrical roll.
-Imagining that DNAs are like sewing threads and the histones are like cylindrical rolls.
+You Imagine that DNAs are like sewing threads and the histones are like cylindrical rolls.
 You got my idea.

 Photo source: Scitable by natureEducation.